-- CPSC sticker – In the US, adult bicycle helmets must have the CPSC (Consumer Product Safety Commission) inside the helmet..
-Other countries might have their own regulatory quality mark.
+- CPSC sticker – In the US, adult bicycle helmets must have the CPSC (Consumer Product Safety Commission) inside the helmet.
+Other countries might have their regulatory quality mark.

-- The right fit – Your bike helmet should have the right size and to fit you properly.
+- The right fit – Your bike helmet should have the right size to fit you properly.
 Not only will you not want to wear a helmet that is not comfortable, but it also won’t protect your head during a fall!
-Still at the shop, put the helmet on and adjust straps and then try to tear it off your head.
+Still at the shop, put the helmet on adjust the straps, and then try to tear it off your head.
 It should stay in place.

-- Rounded shape, bright colors – They might be unstylish, but I would strongly recommend buying helmets with well-rounded outer shell.
-In most cases, aerodynamics is not the issue, but safety surly is!
-Make sure your helmet have a bright color.
+- Rounded shape, bright colors – They might be unstylish, but I would strongly recommend buying helmets with a well-rounded outer shell.
+In most cases, aerodynamics is not the issue, but safety surely is!
+Make sure your helmet has a bright color.

 4 Things to Avoid